zulip/zulip/docs/integration-guide.md

 * Finally, write documentation for the integration; there's a [detailed guide](#documenting-your-integration) below.

-### Files that need to be updated

-* `templates/zerver/integrations.html`: Edit to add end-user documentation and integration icon.
-See [Documenting your integration](#documenting-your-integration) for details.
-* `zerver/test_hooks.py`: Edit to include tests for your webbook.
-See [Testing and writing tests](testing.html) for details.
-* `zerver/lib/integrations.py`: Add your integration to
-`WEBHOOK_INTEGRATIONS` to register it.
-This will automatically register a url for the webhook of the form `api/v1/external/mywebhook` and associate with the function called `api_mywebhook_webhook` in `zerver/views/webhooks/mywebhook.py`.

 ### Files that need to be created

 Select a name for your webhook and use it consistently.
 The examples below are